th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 export FFMPEG_SRC_DIR=$HOME/opencv-with-ffmpeg-on-qt-for-android/FFmpeg
 ```

-to `~/.profile` and run `source ~/.profile`.
+to `~/.profile` and ran `source ~/.profile`.

-Now edit `NDK_PATH` inside `build.sh` and run this script to build FFmpeg 4.2.1 and OpenCV 4.1.1 for x86 and armeabi-v7a.
+Now edit `NDK_PATH` inside `build.sh` and run this script to build FFmpeg 4.2.1 and OpenCV 4.1.1 for x86 and armeabi-v7a using Clang.
 Sources are downloaded automatically.

 ## Running the sample application